Skip to main content

 • In the section on the right marked Captions & Subtitles, check the box that says Always Use Subtitles.

-• Select the Subtitle Settings dropdown menu to change options for subtitle placement, microphone device input, the language you speak, and the language to be displayed by subtitles.
+• Select the Subtitle Settings dropdown menu to change options for subtitle placement, microphone device input, the language you speak, and the language to be displayed in subtitles.

 This last option is especially compelling for translating your speech into one of dozens of languages supported by PowerPoint.
-Here, you can select the languages that you speak into your presentation—and PowerPoint can automatically translate these into another language when displaying captions.
-Through AI integration and an online connection to live language databases, you can overcome the common barriers of inaccessibility and language to anyone whom you’re presenting.
+It allows you to select the language that you speak in your presentation—and automatically translates into another language when displaying captions.
+Through AI integration and an online connection to live language databases, you overcome the common barriers of inaccessibility and language for anyone seeing your presentation.
 It’s important to ensure that you have an online connection while you’re presenting, otherwise live subtitles and translation won’t work.
 Also, we recommend a microphone headset for the highest levels of clarity.

 “PowerPoint comes with a robust library of animation effects for text and images.
-But you can take these eye-catching tools even further by creating your own custom animations, thanks to motion paths that you can tailor precisely to your own content.”
+Take these eye-catching tools even further by creating your own custom animations with motion paths tailored precisely to your own content.”

 Create custom animations

 PowerPoint comes with a robust library of animation effects for text and images.
-But you can take these eye-catching tools even further by creating your own custom animations, thanks to motion paths that you can tailor precisely to your own content.
+Take these eye-catching tools even further by creating your own custom animations with motion paths tailored precisely to your own content.

 To create a custom animation:

-• Select an object on a slide, then go to the Animations tab.
+• Select an object on a slide and go to the Animations tab.

 • In the Advanced Animation section, select Add Animation and scroll down to Motion Paths.

 • Select Custom Path.
-Your cursor will now turn into a crosshair, and anywhere you click will be another point in your custom path.
+Your cursor will now turn into a crosshair, and anywhere you select will be another point in your custom path.

-• You can hold down the left mouse button and draw a smooth, freehand path, or select specific intervals on the slide to create a series of lines.
+• Hold down the left mouse button and draw a smooth, freehand path or select specific intervals on the slide to create a series of lines.

 • Double-click the left mouse button to draw your endpoint and finish the path.